Quuxplusone/llvm-project/clang/docs/LanguageExtensions.rst

 * ``__is_trivially_relocatable`` (Clang): Returns true if moving an object of the given type, and then destroying the source object, is known to be functionally equivalent to copying the underlying bytes and then dropping the source object on the floor.
-This is true of trivial types, C++26 relocatable types, and types which were made trivially relocatable via the ``clang::trivial_abi`` attribute.
+This is true of trivial types and types which were made trivially relocatable via the ``clang::trivial_abi`` or ``clang::trivially_relocatable`` attributes.
 * ``__builtin_is_cpp_trivially_relocatable`` (C++): Returns true if an object is trivially relocatable, as defined by the C++26 standard [meta.unary.prop].
   Note that when relocating the caller code should ensure that if the object is polymorphic,